fit-authors/fit-authors.github.io/_profiles/akiyo-matsuoka.md

   - Professor at FIT since Fall 2012

 work:
-  title: The Essential Guide for Digital Jewelry Design
+  title: The Essential Guide to Digital Jewelry Design
   co-author: Eva Tucek, Atsuo Nakajima
   summary: |
     This book introduces the world of CAD Jewelry Design using Rhino, the most versatile 3D modeling program and Grasshopper plug-in which is integrated into the newest versions of Rhino.